nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 * Auto-setting resolution setting of image capture tool to match the map's current zoom level
 * Fixed formatting of layer descriptions
 * Fixed problem with "!" warning appearing next to layer item at incorrect zoom level in polar view

-## Known Issues

-* Permalinks do not currently link directly to events or the product picker state
-* Custom color palettes are not supported on Internet Explorer or on Safari 5 and earlier.
-* On iOS and Android, layers cannot be reordered
-* WMS based layers (Population Density and Global Labels) can no longer be displayed properly in the older arctic projection (EPSG:3995).
-* A mixed content warning may be displayed when using layers from external servers not using https.

 ---